olivierfriard/boris_docs/index.rst

 .. warning:: On Microsoft-Windows, launching can be stopped by a **Security warning**: *The publisher can not be verified.
 Are you sure you want to run this software?*  Click the **Run** button to launch BORIS.

 At the first launch, BORIS will ask you to allow the automatically check for new version.
 Internet access is required for this feature.
 If you choose **Yes** BORIS will check for new version about every 15 days.
+This option can be changed on the **Preferences** window.
+`general preferences`_

 Create a new project with BORIS